meltwater/mlabs-graphql/docs/README.md

     - `token` (*string*): Token to send in the `authorization` header.
       Default: none.
     - `log` (*object*): A [Logger].
-      Default: none, but one will be created by the [GraphQL Client].
+      Default: none, but one will be created by the [GraphQLClient].
     - `cache` (*object*): The [Apollo Cache] to use.
       Default: create a new [Apollo InMemoryCache].
     - `cacheOptions` (*object*): Options passed directly to [Apollo InMemoryCache]